nilenso/kulu-backend/README.md

 #### ElasticSearch
 + Kulu has not been tested with versions later than 2.4, use at your own peril.

+#### Java
++ Kulu has not been tested with versions later than 1.8.x, use at your own peril.

 ###### OS X
 + `brew install elasticsearch@2.4`